-- A transition proforma was sent to primary schools and parents of all new starters. - Students' primary files and SEND files containing their school records. - Online Meetings with the EHCP student's parents, primary school class teachers, primary SENDCo and myself.
+• A transition proforma was sent to primary schools and parents of all new starters.

+- Students' primary files and SEND files containing their school records. - Online Meetings with the EHCP student's parents, primary school class teachers, primary SENDCo and myself.
 In the summer term of 2021. - EHCP students and their parents and or SENDCos attended a meeting in our SEND department. - Literacy screening for Reading/comprehension age and Spelling.
-This was an online assessment (together with the spelling test) in the Autumn term of year 7. - CATs (Cognitive Abilities Tests) results in autumn 2021. - Baseline tests in subject areas at the start of year 7 - Dyslexia screening where necessary - St. Anne's staff referrals - Information/concerns provided by parents/carers - Students' self-referral - External agency information - Individual assessment of casual admissions (mid-year admissions)
+This was an online assessment (together with the spelling test) in the Autumn term of year 7 and again at the end of year 7, year 8 and year 9. - CATs (Cognitive Abilities Tests) results in autumn 2021. - Baseline tests in subject areas at the start of year 7 - Dyslexia screening where necessary - St. Anne's staff referrals - Information/concerns provided by parents/carers - Students' self-referral - External agency information - Individual assessment of casual admissions (mid-year admissions)